 This is another classic game you can find everywhere.
 Several versions of the game are available so that you can purchase the game with your child’s favorite cartoon characters.
 The game board has 100 squares your child must cross while moving through different ladders and chutes.
 It will be fun when ladders lift your child’s pawn closer to the winning square, and chutes bring them down again.
 It is a great family game to enjoy and learn numbers.

 Skill Development: Color recognition, counting

-Candy Land is a great board game for 4 year olds at home.
+Candy Land is a great board game for 4-year-olds at home.
 It is a classic game with gingerbread players, colorful cards, and several sweet adventures to explore.
-Your children will use cards to find their way through the chocolate mountain, candy cane garden, etc. No reading is involved in this game, so it is perfect for young minds.
+Your children will use cards to find their way through the chocolate fountain, candy cane garden, etc. No reading is involved in this game, so it is perfect for young minds.

 Skill Development: Motor skills, analytical thinking

 Requirements: A safe space with places to hide